 At least 120 days or, in some cases 90 days, before the sale, the trustee will:

 The notice of sale must also be published in a newspaper.
-Wash.
-Rev. Code § 61.24.040.
+(Wash.
+Rev. Code § 61.24.040).

-In Washington, you can reinstate the loan at any time prior to the 11th day before the sale.
-Wash.
-Rev. Code §§ 61.24.040, 61.24.090.
+Under Washington law, you get the right to reinstate the loan at any time prior to the 11th day before the sale.
+(Wash.
+Rev. Code §§ 61.24.040, 61.24.090).

 In some states, the borrower can redeem the home within a specific amount of time after the foreclosure.
 In Washington, however, the borrower doesn’t get the right to redeem the property following a nonjuducial foreclosure.
 (Wash.
 Rev. Code § 61.24.050).
 (To learn more, see Nolo’s article If I Lose My Home to Foreclosure in Washington, Can I Get It Back?)

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
 Some states allow the foreclosing bank to seek a personal judgment, which is called a deficiency judgment, against the borrower for this amount.
 Other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Washington does have an anti-deficiency law: Deficiency judgments are not allowed following nonjudicial foreclosures.
 (Wash.
 Rev. Code § 61.24.100).

 In Washington, the purchaser is entitled to possession of the home on the 20th day after the foreclosure sale.
 If the foreclosed homeowners don't leave, the purchaser may file a lawsuit to evict them from the home.
 (The purchaser has a right to summary proceedings to get possession of the property.)
 (Wash.
 Rev. Code § 61.24.060).